bioturing/charts/README.md

 For simple installation

 ```
-Use installation script at : https://github.com/bioturing/installation
+Use our script at : https://github.com/bioturing/installation
 ```

 For manual installation